patbeagan1/SubredditSummary/Readme.md

 A script for comparing the best results of a subreddit week over week.
+It demonstrates a couple of techniques:
+- Using argparse
+- Using environment variables in a script
+- Using imagemagick via python
+- Modifying image metadata
+- Reddit api access

 ## Setup